 If you’re booking flights from the U.S to Rome, make sure to reference our post HERE.
-Whichever way you get to Europe, once you’re here, we recommend traveling by train.
-Specifically, overnight trains so that you can save time by sleeping as you travel!
-Our favorite things about taking trains across Europe are; #1 They are generally pretty affordable, especially in comparison to flights. #2 If you are traveling with a lot of luggage that would have to be checked in, they will definitely be more affordable. #3 If you are traveling with children, their tickets will usually be sold at a reduced rate.
-And #4, the European scenery is amazing!!
+Whatever way you get to Europe, once you’re here, we recommend traveling by train.
+Specifically, overnight trains so that you can travel as you sleep!
+Here are a few of our favorite things about travelling by train; #1 They are generally pretty affordable, especially in comparison to flights. #2 If you are traveling with a lot of luggage, they will definitely be more affordable. #3 If you are traveling with children, their tickets are usually sold at a reduced rate. #4 the European scenery is amazing!!
 Mountains, beaches, fjords and more.
-If you are hopping between many different countries, consider an EU Rail Pass.
-Depending on how much traveling you are doing, this could save you a great deal of cash.
-If you do choose to travel by train, please note that town names will be represented in the local language, so Munich will be signposted as Munchen.
+If you are hopping between many countries, do consider an EU Rail Pass.
+Depending on how much traveling you'll be doing, this could save you a great deal of cash.
+If you do choose to travel by train, please note that town names will be represented in the local language, so Munich will be signposted as Munchen and so on.

 Transportation in Europe

-Public transport in large European cities is pretty good.
+Public transport in Europe is pretty good.
 Most larger cities have some form of tram or subway system linking the suburbs to the city center.
 Many cities have a bike-share program that operates using a pick and go system whereby you will usually have to pay a small one-off payment and then use the app to unlock your bike from its docking station.
-A lot of European cities have their tourist attractions in an old town that are usually very walkable with the majority of attractions within close proximity of each other.
-If you feel comfortable enough to rent a car while visiting, it’s important to note that most European countries drive on the right-hand side of the road which is the same as the U.S. That said, there are a few countries that drive on the left to look out for.
+A lot of European cities have their tourist attractions in an old town that are usually very walk-able with the majority of attractions within close proximity of each other.
+If you feel comfortable enough to rent a car while visiting, it’s important to note that most European countries drive on the right-hand side of the road which is the same as the U.S. That said, there are a few countries that drive on the left.
 These include; Cyprus, Ireland, U.K and Malta.
 This link includes a guide to driving smart in each country!
-Google maps does include a download feature whereby you can download offline maps which to use when you run out of mobile data and are trying to find your way around.
+Google maps does include a download feature whereby you can download offline maps to use when you run out of data.

-If you are traveling for a long period of time, maybe by car or train, we recommend not to overpack.
+If you are traveling for a long period of time, maybe by train or car, we recommend you under-pack.
 Bring the essentials of course and a decent travel adapter for sure, but Europe is relatively inexpensive and there are a tonne of markets and thrift stores to visit during your time here.
 We do recommend bringing a jacket with a hood or an anorak since the weather can be temperamental.

 Although most European countries will take the Euro, there are over 20 different countries throughout that have not adopted the Euro.
 Below is a list of the 21 countries in Europe that don’t use the Euro as their national currency and what they use instead.